gnebbia/gnu_linux_appunti/old_versions/Linux.md

-* RAID Lineare: Le partizioni (o i dischi) non sono delle stesse dimensioni, ma costituireanno un volume unico con una dimensione data dalla somma delle dimensioni dei singoli
+* RAID Lineare: Le partizioni (o i dischi) non sono delle stesse dimensioni, ma costituireanno un volume unico con una dimensione data dalla somma delle dimensioni dei singoli;
-* RAID 0: Le partizioni (o i dischi) sono delle stesse dimensioni e costituireanno un volume unico con una dimensione data dalla somma delle dimensioni dei singoli
+* RAID 0: (Striping) Le partizioni (o i dischi) sono delle stesse dimensioni e costituiranno un volume unico con una dimensione data dalla somma delle dimensioni dei singoli.
+RAID 0 setups are standard on high-end gaming PCs and graphic design workstations, and provide a measurable, albeit modest performance boost for hard-disk-intensive programs;
-* RAID 1: Mirrora i dati tra dischi/partizioni di dimensioni uguali (alto livello di ridondanza ma spreco di capacità)
+* RAID 1: (Mirroring) Mirrora i dati tra dischi/partizioni di dimensioni uguali (alto livello di ridondanza ma spreco di capacità);
+* RADI 5: (Distributed Parity) Though you get both faster disk performance and data protection from this setup, it requires a minimum of three hard drives.
+Instead of using an entire hard drive as a backup, RAID 5 spreads redundancy information—called parity bits—across all of the array’s drives.
+Where RAID 1 requires 50% of available storage for redundancy, RAID 5 requires only 33%.
+  When one of the drives in a RAID 5 array fails, the data content of that failed drive is reconstructed using the parity bits on the surviving drives and written to a new, replacement drive.
+The array is still usable in the meantime.
-* RAID 4/5/6: I dati vengono copiati su tre o più dischi sfruttando controlli come blocchi di parità
+* RAID 4/5/6: I dati vengono copiati su tre o più dischi sfruttando controlli come blocchi di parità;

 Il filesystem ID (quello che viene usato da fdisk) da utilizzare su dischi su cui vogliamo utilizzare il RAID è "0xDA" detto anche